The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 2. Feria de Mataderos

-While San Telmo may be the official king of Buenos Aires markets, my heart lies in Mataderos.
+While San Telmo may be the official king of Buenos Aires markets, my heart lies with the Feria de Mataderos.

 Therefore it only makes sense that this market features folkloric music and dance from rural, northern provinces and gaucho influences.

-Locals dress up in traditional clothing to dance to Chamame and Chacarera music from the north.
-It’s a unique opportunity to see another side to Argentine music than the omnipresent Tango.
+Locals dress up in traditional clothing to dance to Chamame and Chacarera – folkloric music from the north.
+It’s a unique opportunity to see another side to Argentine music to Buenos Aires’ tango shows.

-There is a small market selling traditional items like ponchos and gaucho knives as well as regional meats, cheeses and liqueurs.
+There is a market on the plaza’s surrounding blocks selling traditional items like ponchos and gaucho knives as well as regional salami, cheese and liqueur.

 For more information read my full guide to visiting the Mataderos Market.